efeefe/is/pages/03.opendott/on-spring-and-leadership/item.md

 ---

-*The following was originally intended to be only a paragraph to introduce the transcription of
+*The following was originally intended to be only a paragraph to introduce the transcription of some audio notes I made during this week, but seemed to take life on its own.
+The transcriptions will come later, but I felt like posting this part already*.

 Today is the 20th of March.
 Equinox is around the corner.
 The zodiac year comes to an end, indicating a time of hope and reconstruction.
 In ancient times, the imminent arrival of Spring was the only way to cope with harsh winters.
 Here’s hoping.